Think Like A Horse - Horse History

 Hipposandal: The Romans used a metal sandal tied on with leather straps to protect their horse's feet.
 This was before nailing a shoe on a horse was accepted.
 Nowadays, this is called a barefoot boot made of hardened plastic and held on by Velcro or wire.

 At one time, the Romans maintained up to 14,000 horses for chariot racing, and there was always a demand for more.
-Horses began training as two-year old, were put into training harness at three, but were not raced until they were at least five years old.
+Horses began training as two-year olds, were put into training harnesses at three, but were not raced until they were at least five years old.
 They received only the very best care by skilled grooms and trainers.
 To insure the horses' tranquility before a race, the Praetorian Guard (the elite guard of the Roman emperors) were instructed not to sound their trumpets so that the horses would not be disturbed.

 The fall of the Roman Empire began the medieval period or middle ages, which lasted some seven hundred years.
 The early middle ages is sometimes called the dark ages since the glories of the former Roman Empire virtually vanished.
 These were times of religious wars and barbarian invasion.
 The horse became largely a vehicle for battle or the hunt.The Middle Ages saw the horse adapted to new roles in such diverse areas as warfare and agriculture.